 AFEES is an acronym for Air Forces Escape and Evasion Society.
 The plural of Air Forces was chosen to provide eligibility to men from all air forces.
 All founding members had been assigned to the 8th Air Force in England.

-Small shells on either side of the emblem represent sea shells
+Small shells on either side of the emblem represent sea shells on the shore of Plage Bonaparte.

-The winged boot in the center signifies that members walked back
+The winged boot in the center signifies that members walked back from their last mission: Fly out, walk back.

-We felt that whether an airman walked across the mountains or
+We felt that whether an airman walked across the mountains or came out by boat, the winged boot was appropriate for all.

-This page is provided by Royal Air Forces
+This page was provided by Royal Air Forces Escaping Society 1945-95 website editor Frank Haslam.

 via the Fréteval Forest link on the RAFES 1945-95 website.